-- Registration for a full year of ResearchILD’s professional development conferences and workshops, including the EF Summer Summit, the 37th Annual Executive Function Conference, and additional workshops and trainings throughout the year.
+- Registration for a full year of ResearchILD’s professional development conferences and workshops, including the EF Essentials and SMARTS Summer Workshop, the 38th Annual Executive Function Conference, and additional workshops and trainings throughout the year.

 - Collaboration with like-minded educators in a tight-knit and supportive group.

-- Hear from invited guests and other fellows who present on topics ranging from schoolwide executive function implementation and antiracist instruction to Universal Design for Learning (UDL) and more.
+- Hear from invited guests and other fellows who present on topics such as schoolwide executive function implementation and antiracist instruction, the intersection of self-regulation and discipline practices, Universal Design for Learning (UDL) and more.

-- Applications will be accepted on a rolling basis through September 2022.
-Once you apply, we will reach out to you to schedule an online interviews (approximately 30 min)
+- Applications will be accepted on a rolling basis through September 2023.
+Once you apply, we will reach out to you to schedule an online interview (approximately 30 min).

-- Teachers granted an EF fellowship will be able to receive access to ResearchILD’s Executive Function Summer Summit and will receive additional training through the SMARTS Workshop.
+- Teachers granted an EF fellowship will be able to receive access to ResearchILD’s SMARTS Summer Workshop.

 - Committed to attending at least six of our eight monthly gatherings.